Cloud Integrated Services (CIS) on OES

 - The command "rcdocker restart" will restart the docker services on your Infrastructure Service systems.

-A major problem that I have experienced numerous times is with certificates.
+I'm optimistic that as the product matures, the problems with certificates will be minimized.
+But issues with certificates is one of the areas where I experience the most problems.
 The common theme seems to be that certificates as installed by OES are not valid (or not good enough) for CIS.
 But it could vary depending on how the server got installed.
 Here are some things I can tell you about certificates:

 - When OES is installed, the certificates are exported to the file system and used by some of the standard OES services.
-However, CIS does not use them in those default locations.
+However, CIS does not seem to use them in those default locations.

 - /etc/opt/novell/cis/certs seems to be one of the path names used by CIS.

-- However, it's possible, depending on the server type, that the path is at /media/nss/DATA/etc/opt/novell/cis/certs (Some NSS volume that you've created and configured for use by CIS, probably the main CIS service system).
+- However, it's possible that the path is at /media/nss/DATA/etc/opt/novell/cis/certs (Some NSS volume that you've created and configured for use by CIS, probably the main CIS service system).